arnoavagyan/Shell/README.md

 https://github.com/AlMan01

 # Requirements
-Basic C, knowing the difference between an source files, and header files.
-Technique about char,string.
+Advanced C, knowing the difference between an source files, and header files.
+Technique with char, string.
 Knowledge about processes and system calls.